-“The Cradle has always been a real source of grace in my life,” said Rev. Kenneth C. Simpson, pastor at St. Clement Church in Chicago’s Lincoln Park community.
+“The Cradle has always been a real source of grace in my life,” says Rev. Kenneth C. Simpson, pastor at St. Clement Church in Chicago’s Lincoln Park community.
 “Father Ken” was placed through The Cradle in 1952 after being born prematurely and spending time in The Cradle Nursery.
-“It seems simple to say, but my parents and adoption did shape my life and my understanding of being lucky, being gifted,” he said.
+“It seems simple to say, but my parents and adoption did shape my life and my understanding of being lucky, being gifted,” he says.

 It wasn’t until high school that Fr.
 Ken knew he wanted to join the priesthood.
 He explained that while his parents were always very proud, they wanted to make sure their son got a proper education, no matter what path he chose.
 After graduating from Loyola Academy, Fr.
 Ken went to seminary at Niles College, a part of Loyola University.
-“My parents were really supportive, but because it was just my sister and me, my decision meant no grandchildren, no going on with the name,” he noted.
+“My parents were really supportive, but because it was just my sister and me, my decision meant no grandchildren, no going on with the name,” he notes.

 Fr.
 Ken remembers a defining moment of clarity in his own search for identity as an adopted person.
 As a freshman in high school, he listened to the quarterback of the football team talk about his spiritual journey: “He said, ‘You know how I know I’m loved by God?
 Because I’m adopted.
 I know I was wanted, so I’m sure I’m loved by God.’”
 Fr.
 Ken has shared that turning point with many people.
 “They understand that moment and are comforted by that message.”